 Eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are the superstars of the essential fatty acid world, and are found primarily in fish and seafood.
 A tremendous amount of research has investigated the impact of these fatty acids on health and exercise performance.
-They have been previously discussed in ERD #12 for their potential beneficial role in increasing strength and muscle protein synthesis.
+They have been previously discussed in Study Deep Dives #12 for their potential beneficial role in increasing strength and muscle protein synthesis.

 Less researched is arachidonic acid (ARA, depicted in Figure 1), the omega-6 cousin to EPA that the body synthesizes from linoleic acid, the plant-based omega-6 found in nuts, seeds, and their oils.
 It can also be obtained in the diet from meat and eggs, albeit in small amounts.

 Despite its lesser-known presence in the nutrition world, ARA is an incredibly important and prominent fatty acid in cell membranes.
 It is found at a level comparable to that of DHA in neural membranes, including in the brain, where it comprises 10-12% of total fatty acids.
 In skeletal muscle, ARA has been found to make up 15-17% of total fatty acids.

 The body relies on ARA for inflammation, a normal and necessary immune response to repair damaged tissue.
 Specifically, ARA is the precursor to various leukotrienes, prostaglandins, and thromboxanes, collectively known as eicosanoids.
 While the majority of ARA-derived eicosanoids act to promote inflammation, some also act to resolve it (i.e., are anti-inflammatory).